 Managing a household on a tight budget can be a head-raking experience, especially when living standards are rising.
 You will need to embark on a plan and be disciplined if you are to successfully manage household needs and still save for the future.
 Apparently, most of us learn a lot of things in college or school to prepare for our responsibilities later, but have you ever paid attention to what you need to do to run your budget?
-It is critical for you to learn the perfect way of managing your household finances and be able to save.
+It is critical for you to learn the perfect way of managing your household finances and being able to save.
 In this article, you are going to learn how to Manage a Household on a Budget.

 Money matters are best left to every one of us to decide how to spend it.
 It makes handling money a more personal and intriguing process for most people.
 We are not born with money management skills, and yet, when we grow up, we are expected to manage our financial affairs well.
 Our loved ones assume we can make sound financial decisions even with little financial skills.
 As a result, most people will feel overwhelmed when faced with the demanding task of managing their finances.

 If you are not careful, you may experience frustration, anger, envy, guilt, shame, or disappointment from trying to make financial decisions.
 I have developed the following guidelines to help you perfect your skills in managing your finances, especially when facing scarce resources.

 The first step is to understand the concepts of financial management irrespective of your skill level.
 Since this article is about household money matters, I will restrict myself to managing household finances.
 To start, answer the following questions;

 - How much effort do you put into managing your household finances?